 Each year CIfA runs a three-day conference and training event which includes a number of CPD training workshops in the programme, as well as lots of opportunities for learning from discussion sessions and seminars.
 You can find further details and the link to our conference webpages below and in our Jobs Information Service and Training (JIST) bulletin.

 If you would be interested in running a training workshop, or would like to see one which covers a particular area, please get in touch with Lianne Birney at lianne.birney [at] archaeologists.net.

 Most of our training workshops can be booked through Eventbrite.
 Please go our Eventbrite profile to see and book any forthcoming courses.

 Every year CIfA hosts a Conference and training event, which includes a range of seminars and workshops.
-Our next conference will take place on the 20 - 22 April 2016, in Leicester.
+Our next conference will take place on the 19-21 April 2017, in Newcastle.

-Building on the wide range of professional short courses provided by institutions on behalf of the Archaeology Training Forum, CIfA are also happy to recommend courses which meet our CPD guidance.
-To find out more about how you can gain CIfA approval of CPD courses, please get in touch with Kate Geary (kate.geary [at] archaeologists.net).
+Building on the wide range of professional short courses provided by institutions on behalf of the Archaeology Training Forum, CIfA is also happy to recommend courses which meet our CPD guidance.
+To find out more about how you can gain CIfA endorsement of CPD courses, please see our criteria for endorsement.

 Some institutions also provide opportunities for those in work to access training and postgraduate courses in archaeology and heritage management via online or part time courses.

 The NPPF Decoded – A Practical Problem-Solving Workshop

 Wednesday, 15 March 2017 from 09:30 to 16:30, London